 Off-site hotels offer a variety of options depending on your needs and budget.
 Have a large party?
 You can find off-site hotel suites with 1-4 bedrooms only a few miles away from the parks.
 Websites like VRBO.com and Airbnb have made it easy to rent houses close to Disney World, too.
 Non-Disney accommodations also tend to have larger rooms than Disney does.
 And because the hotels are competing directly with Disney, they might offer nice perks to staying with them, like free parking, free scheduled shuttle to the parks, and even free breakfast.
-As with any lodging decision, read up on current customer reviews on sites like Trip advisor before booking.
+As with any lodging decision, read up on current customer reviews on sites like Trip Advisor before booking.
 You’d hate to have to spend a week staying at a hotel with bad customer service, long commutes to the parks, or dirty facilities just save a few bucks.

 Rent DVC Points

 While it’s not necessarily budget friendly to be a Disney Vacation Club member, it can be more budget friendly to be a Disney Vacation Club “points renter.”
-Renting points is a fairly easy process that can save you a bundle in the long run.
+Renting points is a fairly easy process that can save you a bundle in the long run for your trip.
 What this entails is contacting a points rental website or about the dates you are interested in traveling, what hotel you want to stay at (it has to be a Disney Vacation Club hotel), and then paying a flat deposit.
 Your deposit ensures you are serious about renting the points and will go toward the total cost of the hotel.

 Look For Discounts Or Special Offers If Staying On Property

 If you do your homework, have a little flexibility and are doing Disney on a budget correctly you should never have to pay Disney rack rates for their hotels.
-On their website, Disney has an entire section on “Special Offers” that lists most of the current discounts available on rooms, tickets, and/or packages.
-Depending on the offer, you can save SOOOO much money with these budget friendly discounts.
-Keep this tip in mind when booking, especially if you are a military family, Disney Vacation Club member, or Annual Passholder.
-With these discounts, even if you are going to Disney on a budget, it can be possible to be cheaper to stay at Disney than an offsite hotel.
+On their website, Disney World has an entire section on “Special Offers” that lists most of the current discounts available on rooms, tickets, and/or packages.
+Depending on the Disney World offer, you can save SOOOO much money with these budget friendly discounts.
+Keep this tip in mind when booking, especially if you are a military family, Disney Vacation Club member, or Disney World Annual Passholder.
+With these discounts, even if you are going to Disney World on a budget, it can be possible to be cheaper to stay at Disney than an offsite hotel.